-GFT In Residence is an artist in residence program which allows us to expand our mission supporting works by and for unrepresented communities.
-Artists will have full use of GFT’s venue resources to work on their theatre making, mentoring from the our creative staff, a fully supported performance at the theatre, and receive a stipend.
+GFT In Residence is an artist in residence program which allows us to expand our mission of supporting works focusing on historically unrepresented communities.
+Artists will have full use of GFT’s venue resources to work on their theatre making, mentoring from our creative staff, a fully supported performance at the theatre, and will receive a stipend.
 We are working hard to create equity through art and this program moves us in that direction

-Each quarter Ground Floor Theatre will look for an Austin artist that fits within our mission of working with underrepresented communities.
+Each quarter Ground Floor Theatre will look for an Austin artist that fits within our mission of focusing on underrepresented communities.
 We will be seeking passionate theatre makers who will benefit from an environment that nourishes and challenges them.
 The program is for artists who are just establishing or need to re-establish their place in the Austin theatre community.

 siri gurudev Apr - June 2021